Terms & Conditions

 In the event of any failure of the buyers to comply with any of the above conditions the damages recoverable by the seller or the Auctioneers from the defaulter shall include any loss arising on an re-sale of the lot, together with the charges and expenses in respect of both sales, and together with interest at 2% above National Westminster Bank PLC Base Rate upon the price of any lot which has not been paid for within 48 hours of the sale, and any money deposited in part payment shall be held by the Auctioneers on account of any liability of the defaulter to them or to the seller.
 The Auctioneers are unable to accept payment from successful bidders other than in cash or by the bidder’s own cheque.
 Cheques drawn by third parties, whether in the Auctioneers’ favour or requiring endorsement, cannot be accepted.

-The purchaser shall pay the hammer price together with a premium of 20% (including V.A.T.) of the hammer price.
+The purchaser shall pay the hammer price together with a premium of 20% (Plus V.A.T.) of the hammer price.
 The premium is payable by all purchasers.

 An Export Licence is required for certain items leaving the United Kingdom.
 The obtaining of a relevant Licence is the responsibility of the buyer.